 Please review our hospital policy here.

 If you have sensitivity to scented products or you are feeling unwell due to odours from scented cosmetic products while in the Outpatient lab, please let one of our staff know immediately.

 As the needs of our patients change, we continue to evolve to meet the needs of our clinical programs.
 We make use of new analyzers with improved testing methods, automated systems, research, continuous education for our staff and efficient use of available resources to maintain a position as a major diagnostic service laboratory.

-In microbiology, we employ various methods to determine the bacteria, fungi and viruses that invade your body.
-We also test the effectiveness of antibiotics against the particular bacteria in your sample to allow your doctor to effectively treat the infection.
+In Microbiology, we employ various methods to determine the bacteria, fungi and viruses that invade your body.
+We also test the effectiveness of antibiotics against the particular bacteria in the sample to allow your doctor to effectively treat the infection.
 Our Microbiology team also assists with the Health Centre’s Infection and Prevention Control team in management of infectious diseases by providing comprehensive consultation.

-In Cytology, our Pathologists and Cytotechnologists examine cells from various body sites are examined to determine abnormal cells (e.g. Pap test is a cytopathology test that is used to screen and diagnose cervical cancer).
+In Cytology, our Pathologists and Cytotechnologists examine cells from various body sites to determine cellular pathology (e.g. Pap test is a cytopathology test that is used to screen and diagnose cervical cancer).
 In contrast to histopathology, where whole tissues are examined under the microscope, cytopathology is where free cells or tissue fragments are examined.
 Our dedicated Cytotechnologists assist physicians in obtaining the optimal content of the tissue from the patients, which contributes to accurate diagnosis by the pathologists.